I set out to write the best damn passive income ideas post on the Internet.

 This one isn’t super exciting.

 Our 12-month CD is earning 2.25% through Capital One — totally passive, but probably just enough to keep pace with inflation.

-Our savings account, also with Capital One, earns 1% interest on our balance.
+Our savings accounts, through Capital One and Betterment, earn 1-2% interest on our balance.
 It’s not a lot, but adds up.

 This passive income stream is laughably small, but hey, every penny counts right?